Home Depot Inc (NYSE:HD) Receives Consensus Rating of “Buy” from Brokerages

 Home Depot Inc (NYSE:HD) has received a consensus rating of “Buy” from the thirty-five research firms that are presently covering the stock, Marketbeat Ratings reports.
 Eight investment analysts have rated the stock with a hold rating, twenty-four have assigned a buy rating and one has issued a strong buy rating on the company.
 The average 12 month target price among brokers that have updated their coverage on the stock in the last year is $286.72.

-In other news, EVP Matt Carey sold 13,680 shares of the business’s stock in a transaction on Sunday, August 16th.
-The shares were sold at an average price of $194.35, for a total transaction of $2,658,708.00.
-The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+In other news, EVP Matt Carey sold 50,478 shares of the business’s stock in a transaction on Thursday, September 10th.
+The shares were sold at an average price of $276.43, for a total transaction of $13,953,633.54.
+Following the sale, the executive vice president now owns 62,735 shares in the company, valued at approximately $17,341,836.05.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
 Also, EVP William G. Lennie sold 13,199 shares of the business’s stock in a transaction on Wednesday, August 19th.
 The shares were sold at an average price of $283.22, for a total transaction of $3,738,220.78.
 Following the sale, the executive vice president now owns 49,736 shares in the company, valued at approximately $14,086,229.92.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 119,304 shares of company stock worth $32,088,591.
-Company insiders own 0.26% of the company’s stock.
+In the last quarter, insiders sold 119,304 shares of company stock worth $32,088,591.
+0.26% of the stock is currently owned by company insiders.

 HD traded up $2.85 on Tuesday, reaching $268.55.
 The company had a trading volume of 2,457,922 shares, compared to its average volume of 5,138,489.
 The business has a 50 day simple moving average of $278.47 and a 200 day simple moving average of $241.58.
 The company has a market cap of $289.08 billion, a price-to-earnings ratio of 24.62, a P/E/G ratio of 2.12 and a beta of 1.09.
 Home Depot has a 52-week low of $140.63 and a 52-week high of $292.95.